top of page

 Tips for Daily Practice

 As your body shifts and grows during pregnancy, your spine and core undergo significant changes that can often lead to discomfort if your posture isn't supported.
-Exploring the importance of maintaining a neutral spring, the natural S-curve, rather than over-arching or tucking your pelvis, which can cause tensions in your hips and lower back.
-By practicing the hugging onto baby technique to gently engage your core muscles an lengthening your posture while standing or sitting, you can improve your balance and ease common pregnancy aches.
-Consistent, mindful check ins on your alignment will help you feel more supported and prepared as you move through your pregnancy journey.
+Exploring the importance of maintaining a neutral spine, the natural S-curve, rather than over-arching or tucking your pelvis, can prevent tension in your hips and lower back.
+By practicing the hugging your baby technique to gently engage your core muscles and lengthen your posture while standing or sitting, you can improve your balance and ease common pregnancy aches.
+Consistent, mindful check-ins on your alignment will help you feel more supported and prepared as you move through your pregnancy journey.